hashicorp/katakoda/consul-terraform-sync-intro/step5.md

 the event of a task detecting changes in Consul services and then updating network infrastructure.

-Currently, only the five most recent events are stored.
+The five most recent events are stored.

 `curl --silent localhost:8558/v1/status | jq`{{execute T1}}